giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | Tools used at this step include:

 * Samotools modules including fixmate, sort and index to reformat the aliment files
-* GATK RealignerTargetCreator and IndelRealigner to homogenize the indels
-* Picad MarkDuplicates with option VALIDATION_STRINGENCY=LENIENT to label potential optical or PCR read duplicates
+* Picad MarkDuplicates with option VALIDATION_STRINGENCY=LENIENT to detect and remove optical or PCR read duplicates

-| The files generated at this step are placed in the **gipOut/samples/sampleId** folder, and include:
+| The ``delDup`` parameter can be set to false to just label instead of removing reads duplicates.
+The files generated at this step are placed in the **gipOut/samples/sampleId** folder, and include:

 +-----------------------------+-----------------------------------------------+
 | sampleId.bam                | alignment file                                |